microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

   noStaticSemanticInfo: false
   /** Declare that the TypeScript program should edit the fsMap which is passed in, this is only useful for tool-makers.
 Default: false */
   emit: boolean
+  /** Declare that you don't need to validate that errors have corresponding annotations */
+  noErrorValidation: boolean
 }
 ```